SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/archives.md

     ![A line on top of the archive is now available: Drag a column header and rop it here to group by that column -screenshot][img6]

-1. You'll see that an extra bar is now visible that says: *Drag a column header and drop it here to group by that column*.
+1. An extra bar is now visible that says: *Drag a column header and drop it here to group by that column*.
 You can click and drag any column into this bar to group the content of this archive after the information of this column.

     ![Click and drag columns to group your information -screenshot][img7]